auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 transciphers, which are alternative cryptographic primitives designed to be relatively efficient when executed inside FHE.
-Perhaps alternative cryptographic primitives designed to be particularly _in_efficient when executed inside any suitably compatible method of homomorphic encryption should also be pursued as an anti-problem.
+Perhaps alternative cryptographic primitives designed to be particularly _in_efficient when executed inside any suitable method of homomorphic encryption should also be pursued as an anti-problem.

 While I don't know how much better future Homomorphic Encryption schemes might be able to perform on SHA-256 and blowfish, I'm not expecting revolutionary